72.5 kWh *Useable Battery

 All about the Tesla Model S Standard Range

-The Tesla Model S Standard Range has a Recommend Retail Price (RRP) of £75,500 and an On The Road Price (OTR) of £76,350.
+The Tesla Model S Standard Range had a Recommend Retail Price (RRP) of £75,500 and an On The Road Price (OTR) of £76,350.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model S Standard Range is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model S Standard Range was eligible for a Plug-In Car Grant (PICG) of £3,500.
 The OTR Price including the PICG for the Tesla Model S Standard Range is £72,850.

 Drivetrain and Performance